WebAhead/master-reference/curriculum.md

-# Plan

-10 weeks
-+ 2 weeks dwyl?
-+ 4 weeks client projects

-16 weeks / 4 months

-## Questions:

- * what is dwyl doing for weeks 11 & 12?
- * how does this relate to the master ref.
-If we have learning outcomes + project can we put something in??
- * things missing in curriculum: front-end framework, build tools, sass, UX, where does it fit?

 ## General:

  * we need tdd workshops & project management talks spread throughout the course so there is a steady integration of agile practices.